stevenrskelton/stevenrskelton.github.io/_posts/2014-02-09-sortable-table-with-polymer-web-components.md

 Consider a use-case of finding the maximum value contained within various
 columns: [Ostrich](https://github.com/twitter/ostrich) is a reporting library on the JVM that gathers performance statistics and query execution times, making them available as JSON.
-It is a realistic input, and a simple sortable table provides a measurable benefit the the user.
+It is a realistic input, and a simple sortable table provides a measurable benefit the user.

 Using the Ostrich JSON dataset as reference, we should create another array to define the order, title, and any other properties for the columns we wish to be in the rendered table: